Updated: June 2019

 Image rotation is our plugin invention for improved speed and reduction of workload.
 This scheme is helpful – not only for the designer – but also the website owner.
 Managing fewer featured images is easier and cost effective.
 This method is less backup-intensive thus using fewer server-resources (particularly RAM).
 And it’s better for speed from caching benefits, too.

 OBJECTIVES: Create the perception of custom featured images on every blog post.
 This enhances user experience.
 The image loads faster because it’s already in browser cache.
 Visitors need a visual change to register that a very fast page just loaded.
-This differentiates pages and post giving a sense of change and place.
+This differentiates pages and post giving a sense of change, variety, and place.

 There’s no SEO penalty for repetitive images.
 They aren’t considered duplicate content.
 There’s no harm to your search ranking if you use duplicates.
 Google can’t be bothered with the amount of policing and sorting required.